 Column (c).
 In most cases, a simple description, such as common directors or auxiliary of reporting organization will be sufficient.
-If you need more space, write "see attached" in column (c) and use a separate sheet to describe the relationship.
-If you list more than one organization on line 52, identify which organization you are describing on the attached sheet.
+If additional space is needed, write "see attached" in column (c) and use a separate sheet to describe the relationship.
+If the organization lists more than one organization on line 52, identify which organization it is describing on the attached sheet.